agathis-project/agathis-project/AP-8/AP-8.md

   3. list the new AP at idea state in the AP Index.

-  4. create a branch named AP-# <Title>; any other branches related to this AP shall use this branch name as prefix followed by --<specific identifier>.
+  4. create a branch named AP-# "Title"; any other branches related to this AP shall use this branch name as prefix followed by --"specific identifier".

   5. comment the issue and close it.

   6. create a community anouncement for this event.

 ** The author prepares the idea for review:**
-  - work on branch AP-# <Title>
+  - work on branch AP-# "Title"
 	- not too much not too little: just enough for the team to get the idea and comment before too much work may get to waste.
     - commit as needed.